tunnckoCore/facet-v2-miner/README.md

 PRIVKEY=myprivkey fct-miner
 ```

+If neither of these work for some reason, just clone the repo and run `bun install` and `bun run start`, or `npm install` and `npm start`.

 ## Deploy on Fly.io

-You should pass your private key on `privkey` field on the `package.json`, or as environment variable on Fly.
+You should always pass your private key as a secret, and then deploy the app:

 ```bash
 fly secrets set PRIVKEY=yourprivatekey